Legal

 11.1 How to Report

-Misuse of services can be reported to abuse@pdxnet.co.uk, with a commitment from ParadoxNetworks Limited to investigate thoroughly and take appropriate action.
+Misuse of services can be reported to abuse@pdxnet.co.uk.
+ParadoxNetworks Limited investigates reports and takes appropriate action.

 13. Disclaimer of Liability